 Make your way to the quaint market town of Crickhowell.
 Allow time to explore the town as it's a delight for quirky shopping.
 The social hub is The Bear Hotel, an ancient coaching inn dating back to 1432 which has twice won the Best Pub in Britain award.

 Your last stop on this tour is Hay-on-Wye.
 If you choose to take the slower scenic route along the Capel y Finn Road, please note that this is only suitable for smaller minbuses or cars then stop at Llanthony Priory en-route.
 Hay-on-Wye is famous for one thing – books.
 There are millions of them, and they are everywhere.
 The castle's a book shop, the cinema's a book shop, the fire station's a book shop, the alleyways are book shops.
 It also hosts an annual Hay Festival in May/June and has placed the town well and truly on the world literary map.

 Approx. distance: Abergavenny to Hay-on-Wye including stops 37.5 miles (60.3 km)

 Approx. driving time: 1 hour 45 minutes

 Overnight suggestion: Hay-on-Wye

-If your clients would like to extend their tour to include Cardiff, check out ‘Cardiff our Capital City’ itinerary.
+If your clients would like to extend their tour to include Cardiff, check out ‘Cardiff in three days’ itinerary.